In a Nutshell

 - Owner of a private piano studio specializing in improvisation

-- Author of America’s top-selling, nine-book piano method, That’s Jazz
+- Author of two widely-acclaimed piano instructional series, That’s Jazz and Creative Chords.

 - Pop/Jazz Chairperson for Music Teachers National Association